 2. Use data to understand differences in employee needs and experiences

 Using data can help you reveal potential problems, gaps, and opportunities when it comes to your DEI efforts.
 Johnson encourages companies to look at data around utilization and employee outcomes—especially across different demographics.
 For example, you can analyze the utilization of mental health benefits for your employees of color or the attrition rates for your working parents.

-PRO TIP: ALEX ID is here to help!
+ALEX ID is here to help!

 3. Listen to employees from underrepresented groups

 While every employee needs to be heard, pay special attention to your underrepresented groups since they’re the most likely to be excluded from your benefits.
 To collect employee feedback, you can: